NFL Conference Futures Betting

 Current AFC odds: +4000 (Odds before season: +1800)

 As far as +4000 bets go, the Patriots to win the AFC isn’t the worst value as a “buy low” opportunity.
 Sure, they’ve started 1-3, but given how quickly rookie quarterback Mac Jones has adapted to life in the NFL, you have to think that they will start building momentum as the season goes on.

 Jones looked tremendous at times in the Sunday Night Football loss to the Buccaneers last week and may be showing signs of being a star in the making.
 Add in the fact that he is being developed by Bill Belichick, and the sky could be the limit for him.

-If the defence can stay strong while Jones and the offence improves, then the Patriots have a chance of making the playoffs.
+If the defense can stay strong while Jones and the offense improves, then the Patriots have a chance of making the playoffs.
 From there, you can never count out Belichick.

 New York Jets